Exclusive

 Public Relations Media Relations

-News or access offered to one outlet before others, in exchange for prominent coverage.
+News or access offered to one outlet before others, in exchange for prominent coverage that guarantees wider reach and credibility.

 Definition